rahulbaghel6211/lifestyle/README.md

-This project is built for only educational purpose.
  Lifestyle is an amazing e-commerce web application of fashion wear.
+Love to learn new things we can created lifestyle website in just 5 days this is my construct week project

 You can visit  site of Lifestyle that provides amazing product. live here  --> https://elated-wozniak-5276d7.netlify.app